gutoDePaula/gutoDePaula/README.md

 ### Hi there 👋

-I'm an old and weird guy who started his first line of code in 2022.
+I'm an old and weird guy who started his first line of code in 2022, and finished a developer course at Senac in february 2023.

 One of my whishes is to use programming to make learning sofwares or learning reinforcement games.📚
 By the way, I'm really fan of tabletop RPGs.
 I'm usually the Dungeon Master. 🎲🎲